fedfedmedved/quanttop-thesis/src/chapter1 no name.md

 Lemma.
 : For each radius r there is a Lipschitz-contraction $G: S^n \setminus B_r \times [0,1] \rightarrow S^n \setminus B_r$.
 G has Lipschitz constant $\lesssim 1/r$ in the $S^n$ direction and $\lesssim 1$ in the $[0,1]$ direction.

-## Detour: manifolds with boundaries
+### Detour: manifolds with boundaries
 We want to show that we can contract the target sphere $S^n$ in a Lipschitz way.
 For that we need to contruct a differentiable map between the cylinder of $S^n$ and $S^n$.
 Reminder: the (topological) cylinder is the cartesian product with the interval.
 So we want a map between manifolds, both equipped with a metric.
 For the sake of consistency, we would prefer to equip both with the length metric.
 Naturally, we could take the product Riemannian metric.
 But the inerval is not a manifold, nor is the (topological) cylinder!
-For it is strictly speaking not Euclidean at the points on the boundary - in the interval dimension we can only move in one direction from the boundary M kreuz {0}.
+For it is strictly speaking not Euclidean at the points on the boundary - in the interval dimension we can only move in one direction from the boundary $M \times \{0\}$.
 At those boundary points we do, however, have homeomorphism to the Euclidean half-space $\R^{m+1}$.
 We would like to relax the usual definition of a manifold to include manifolds with boundary:

 Definition (manifold with boundary).
 : definition here